hashicorp/terraform/website/source/docs/providers/aws/r/security_group.html.markdown

 * `from_port` - (Required) The start port.
 * `protocol` - (Required) The protocol.
 * `security_groups` - (Optional) List of security group IDs.
 Cannot be used with `cidr_blocks`.
+* `self` - (Optional) If true, the security group itself will be added as a source to this ingress rule.
 * `to_port` - (Required) The end range port.

 ## Attributes Reference